A battle of blood sugars? With cookies?! Yep, you got it!

-What started off as a silly little game, led to us building a company of some 20 people and helping change how more than 60,000 people with diabetes see their therapy.
+What started off as a silly little game, led to us building a large company and helping change how nearly 2 million people with diabetes see their therapy.
 Funny, how life sometimes develops, isn’t it?
-So, whenever we get a visitor the original game is played!

 A few weeks ago Chris from Germany came to Vienna for a few days.
 We were honored that one of his goals was to visit us in mySugr HQ!
 He was diagnosed in 2010 and has been using mySugr for a few months.
 Chris pinged us on a German diabetes forum, insulinclub.de and asked if he could come by.
 Our office is always open, so of course he had to join us for a day!
 But, not without a battle!

 It’s all about control and having fun with what we’ve got.
 The basic form is to simply measure against a friend and see who lands closest to your target – preferably with a bigger challenge to it: an evil meal or a vicious sport mixed in to spice it up!
 Oh, and add a prize for the winner!

 We were joined by Anton, type 1 since 25 years and heading the newly minted mySugr Learning project, so with three d-peeps and a box of macaroons (French macaroon’s) stuffed with fatty sugary goodness, we went at it.

 The macaroons are a delicacy I have had before, but this being a battle I didn’t use the search feature of our diabetes management app to find out how I did last time around – that would be cheating!
 I estimated the devilish little cookies at 10 grams of carbs per piece and since they have a decent amount of fat I shot a dual wave bolus: 30% at once and 70% spread over 1.5 hours.
 As you can see, it didn’t really pan out for the game: